Pace guide

 What this calculator is for

 The Pace Calculator turns a distance and elapsed time into pace per mile or kilometer, plus speed per hour.
-It is useful for running, walking, cycling, and race planning.
+It is useful for running, walking, cycling, race goals, and comparing training logs without doing time math by hand.

 Use it when you want to: Find pace per kilometer after a run or walk.
 Find pace per mile for race planning.